tkshirakawa/benchmark_TensorFlow_macOS/README.md

 - run_BENCHMARK_5times_5min_interval.sh / .bat : Automation scripts to perform the training task five times with five minutes interval.
 - package_list : contains package lists of miniconda (miniforge) in which TensorFlow runs on GPU.

+## Installation Tips
+In my experience, it seems that numpy and other packages such as opencv etc should be installed to the miniforge3 BEFORE installing ‘tensorflow-deps’, ‘tensorflow-macos’ and ‘tensorflow-metal’.
+The following packages are required for this benchmark code.
+The other packages will be installed based on their dependencies.
+numpy h5py hdf5 joblib opencv graphviz

+As for versions, please refer to my package list "miniforge3_TF26_macOS_Monterey.txt".
+You may be able to install the packages directly into your env by
+‘conda install --name [env_name] --file miniforge3_TF26_macOS_Monterey.txt‘.
+But it may be dependent on machine-specific things, which may be UNSAFE.

 <img width="600" alt="Screenshot" src="https://user-images.githubusercontent.com/52600509/139534799-57a193c4-3114-435e-a816-056a9aedebf2.png">

 ## Result